sainimu78/Wishing/README.md

 # Wishing Engine

-Wishing Engine is a content editor.
+Wishing Engine is a framework for developing content editors

 # Features